 Early engagement is an integral part of the risk management strategy for exploration projects.
-This guideline has been created in response to requests from explorers for basic information on how to commence engagement with native title groups or other traditional owners to facilitate land access for mineral exploration.
-This information, while targeted at explorers, may also be of use to researchers and other land users seeking to clarify any possible impacts of their project on Aboriginal rights and interests.
+This guideline, created in response to requests from explorers, includes basic information on how to commence engagement with native title groups or other traditional owners to facilitate land access for mineral exploration.
+The information, while targeted at explorers, may also be of use to researchers and other land users seeking to clarify any possible impacts of their project on Aboriginal rights and interests.

-The advice in the guideline is general in application and native title groups will, once contacted, provide more specific advice on how they wish to proceed according to their individual preferences.
+The advice is general in application and native title groups will, once contacted, provide more specific advice on how they wish to proceed according to their individual preferences.

 It is important that landowners, including native title groups, understand the business of mineral exploration to be able to make informed decisions.
 This guide: